All Episodes

 And lo and behold, all these predictions.

-You know, he predicted a cell phone long ago, and he almost got it dead right in terms of everything.
+And he almost got it dead right in terms of everything.

 And I was right about this without any qualification whatsoever.

-By the way, for those of you in Rio Linda, uh, three parent babies, that's not the result of an orgy.
+By the way, for those of you in Rio Linda, three parent babies, that's not the result of an orgy.

 I just didn't want any confusion out there about that.